 - ❖ In the event a student is denied accommodations, AAS will provide the student with information regarding the determination.
 If the student is in disagreement with AAS's determination and recommendations for reconsideration, the student can first discuss, in person or writing the decision with the Director of AAS. - ❖ In the event a student has difficulties receiving an approved accommodation within their class, the student should first use self-advocacy methods (when deemed appropriate by the student) to resolve the situation or event in question.
-The student should also contact the AAS director in writing or in person to consult and/or inform the AAS Director of the

-- situation and the steps the student has taken towards resolution.
-The AAS Director will work with the student, staff, and faculty member(s) to resolve the issue. - ❖ In the event a student has a complaint regarding the AAS Director or the AAS staff due to actions, inactions, or treatment experienced the student may use self-advocacy methods (when deemed appropriate by the student) to resolve the issue directly with the AAS Director.
-This can be done in person or in writing as appropriate to the circumstances. - ❖ If the student is not satisfied after the AAS Director renders a decision through the informal process, the student can choose to follow the formal complaint procedures below.
+The student should also contact the AAS director in writing or in person to consult and/or inform the AAS Director of the situation and the steps the student has taken towards resolution.
+The AAS Director will work with the student, staff, and faculty member(s) to resolve the issue. - ❖ If the student is not satisfied after the AAS Director renders a decision through the informal process, the student can choose to follow the formal complaint procedures below.